jfangrad/react-dropdown-aria/README.md

 import Dropdown from 'react-aria-dropdown';
 import 'react-aria-dropdown/dist/react-aria-dropdown.min.scss';
 ```
+(You only need to include the styles once in your project)

 # Usage
 Options should be provided to the Dropdown as an array of objects.